csdms/bmi-fortran/README.md

 ## Build/Install

+The Fortran BMI bindings can be built on Linux, macOS, and Windows.

+**Prerequisites:**
+* A Fortran compiler
+* CMake

 ### Linux and macOS

-To build the BMI Fortran bindings from source with cmake, run
+To build the Fortran BMI bindings from source with cmake, run

     mkdir _build && cd _build
     cmake .. -DCMAKE_INSTALL_PREFIX=<path-to-installation>